 Note that you must specify the path to the generated output file - not the source content.
-To determine the output file path, use the --debug flag to determine the correct file name and location.
+To determine the output file name and location, use the --debug flag.
 If desired, --write-selected can take a comma-separated list of paths or can be configured as a setting.
 (See: Writing only selected content)

 You can also tell Pelican to watch for your modifications, instead of manually re-running it every time you want to see your changes.
 To enable this, run the pelican command with the -r or --autoreload option.
+On non-Windows environments, this option can also be combined with the -l or --listen option to simultaneously both auto-regenerate and serve the output at http://localhost:8000: